Thailand prepares for widespread COVID-19 transmission

 BANGKOK: Thailand is preparing for widespread transmission of COVID-19 as the country continues to report more cases of the potentially deadly disease, according to Deputy Prime Minister Wissanu Krea-ngam.

-He maintained on Monday (Mar 16) after a meeting with the national committee on communicable diseases that Thailand still experiences sustained transmission of the new virus and that the committee has come up with various preventive measures which will be tabled for the Cabinet’s approval on Tuesday.
+He maintained on Monday (Mar 16) after a meeting with the committee overseeing the outbreak of COVID-19 that Thailand still experiences sustained transmission of the new virus and that the committee has come up with various preventive measures which will be tabled for the Cabinet’s approval on Tuesday.

 This includes postponement of Thai public holidays on Apr 13-15, which mark the country’s popular water festival known as Songkran.
 The period usually records a large number of people travelling to their hometowns in the provinces or taking trips overseas.